 A domain name is an identification for one or more IP addresses.
 Domain names make it easier for Internet users to visit websites.
-For example, in the URL http://www.tradegecko.com/inventory tradegecko.com is the domain name.
+For example, the URL is http://commerce.intuit.com/inventory and intuit.com is the domain name.

 A domain provider is a company that registers your domain name for you for a fee.
 It is also sometimes known as domain registrar or domain host.

 A subdomain is connected to your root domain with a prefix, which comes before your root domain.
-For example, in the URL store.tradegecko.com, tradegecko.com is the root domain and store is the subdomain.
-Using subdomains can help to organize your website and make it easier for visitors to find the information that they need.
+For example, in the URL store.tradegecko.com, tradegecko.com is the root domain, and store is the subdomain.
+Using subdomains can help organize your website and make it easier for visitors to find the information they need.

 Domain Name Servers (DNS) Records